Ivy League Acceptance Rates 2025: What You're Up Against

 Ivy League acceptance rates are of great interest given that the eight universities—Brown, Columbia, Cornell, Dartmouth, Harvard, Penn, Princeton, and Yale—routinely rank among the best in the world.
 Each year, hundreds of thousands of students with perfect or near-perfect grades and test scores submit their applications hoping to get into one or more of these elite schools.

 The number of Ivy League applications for the Class of 2028 reached a record high with over 385,000 students looking to gain entry.
-Unfortunately, the average acceptance rate for most schools simultaneously declined.
+Unfortunately, the average acceptance rate for most schools simultaneously declined that year.

 For the Class of 2028, schools such as Dartmouth and UPenn saw applications surge by as much as ten percent, while other institutions—notably Harvard and Brown saw around a five percent decrease in applications.
 There was a slight uptick in acceptance rates at Harvard and Brown, while those schools with an increase in applications saw a decline in acceptance rates.
 Yale and Dartmouth reported historically low acceptance rates.

-Now that the numbers for the Class of 2028 are coming in, it’s clear that acceptance rates are on track to be as low—or possibly lower—than the previous cycle.
+Now that the numbers for the Class of 2029 are coming in, it’s interesting to note a slight increase in acceptance rates when compared to the previous cycle.

 For years, Ivy League admissions data have triggered annual headlines in major publications, which reinforce the exclusivity and selectivity of Ivy League schools.
 Here are a few examples: